blog_header

 by Stephen Strum, on Mar 6, 2017 2:03:03 PM

-Winter 2016-17 got off to a cold start in early December and then produced some widespread well below normal temperatures during the first third of January, but since then warm weather …
+Winter 2016-17 got off to a cold start in early December and then produced some widespread well below normal temperatures during the first third of January, but since then warm …

 Read Story